 We believe it is a privilege to teach your child.

 We believe young children need a firm foundation both at home and at school, upon which they will build a sense of trust, a love of learning, a positive self-image and respect for others.
 We assist children in the development of their social conscience and we promote the expectation of group cooperation and participation.

 We strive to provide a safe, loving, and educational environment with an abundance of exciting experiences that will foster your child’s development: cognitively, physically, socially, and emotionally.

 We strive, as educators, to build a partnership with you, as parents, working together to support each other for the benefit of your child.

-For more information about our programs, please visit our Prospective Families page!
+For more information about our programs, please visit our Programs and Curriculums page!